-The principal amount of each mandatory sinking fund payment shown above will be reduced proportionately by the amount of the Refunding Term Bond (or any portion thereof) optionally redeemed prior to the mandatory redemption date shown above.
+The principal amount of each Mandatory Sinking Fund Payment shown above will be reduced proportionately by the amount of the Series A-2 Term Bond (or any portion thereof) optionally redeemed prior to the mandatory redemption date.

-Selection of Refunding Bonds for Redemption.
-If less than all of the Refunding Bonds are called for redemption, the Refunding Bonds of such series will be redeemed in inverse order of maturities or as otherwise directed by the District, and if less than all of any given maturity of a series of Refunding Bonds are called for redemption, the portions of the Refunding Bonds of such series of a given maturity to be redeemed will be determined by lot.
+Selection of Bonds for Redemption.
+If less than all of the Bonds of a series are called for redemption, such Bonds will be redeemed in inverse order of maturities or as otherwise directed by the District, and if less than all of any given maturity of Bonds of a series are called for redemption, the portions of such Bonds of a given maturity of such series to be redeemed will be determined by lot.

 Notice of Redemption.
-Notice of redemption of any Refunding Bond will be given by the Refunding Bonds Paying Agent.
-Notice of any redemption of Refunding Bonds will be mailed postage prepaid, not less than 30 or more than 60 days prior to the redemption date (i) by first class mail to the respective Owners thereof at the addresses appearing on the bond registration books; (ii) by secured mail to all organizations registered with the Securities and Exchange Commission as securities depositories; (iii) to at least two information services of national recognition which disseminate redemption information with respect to municipal securities; and (iv) as may be further required in accordance with the Continuing Disclosure Certificate of the District.
+Notice of redemption of any Bond will be given by the Paying Agent.
+Notice of any redemption of Bonds will be mailed postage prepaid, not less than 30 or more than 60 days prior to the redemption date (i) by first class mail to the respective Owners thereof at the addresses appearing on the bond registration books; (ii) by secured mail to all organizations registered with the Securities and Exchange Commission as securities depositories; (iii) to at least two information services of national recognition which disseminate redemption information with respect to municipal securities; and (iv) as may be further required in accordance with the Continuing Disclosure Certificate of the District.
 See APPENDIX E - "PROPOSED FORM OF CONTINUING DISCLOSURE CERTIFICATE."

-Each notice of redemption will contain the following information: (i) the name of the Refunding Bonds and the date of issue of the Refunding Bonds; (ii) the redemption price; (iii) the dates of maturity of the Refunding Bonds to be redeemed; (iv) if less than all of the Refunding Bonds of any maturity are to be redeemed, the distinctive numbers of the Bonds of each maturity to be redeemed; (v) in the case of Refunding Bonds redeemed in part only, the respective portions of the principal amount of the Refunding Bonds of each maturity to be redeemed; (vi) the CUSIP number, if any, of each maturity of Refunding Bonds to be redeemed; (vii) a statement that such Refunding Bonds must be surrendered by the Owners at the principal corporate trust office of the Refunding Bonds Paying Agent, or at such other place or places designated by the Refunding Bonds Paying Agent; and (viii) notice that further interest on such Refunding Bonds will not accrue after the designated redemption date.
-The actual receipt by the Owner of any Refunding Bond or by any securities depository or information service of notice of redemption will not be a condition precedent to redemption, and failure to receive such notice, or any defect in the notice given, will not affect the validity of the proceedings for the redemption of such series of Refunding Bonds or the cessation of interest on the date fixed for redemption.
+Each notice of redemption will contain the following information: (i) the name of the Bonds and the date of issue of the Bonds; (ii) the redemption price; (iii) the dates of maturity of the Bonds to be redeemed; (iv) if less than all of the Bonds of any maturity of a series are to be redeemed, the distinctive numbers of the Bonds of each maturity to be redeemed; (v) in the case of Bonds redeemed in part only, the respective portions of the principal amount of the Bonds of each maturity to be redeemed; (vi) the CUSIP number, if any, of each maturity of Bonds to be redeemed; (vii) a statement that such Bonds must be surrendered by the Owners at the principal corporate trust office of the Paying Agent, or at such other place or places designated by the Paying Agent; and (viii) notice that further interest on such Bonds will not accrue after the designated redemption date.
+The actual receipt by the Owner of any Bond or by any securities depository or information service of notice of redemption will not be a condition precedent to redemption, and failure to receive such notice, or any defect in the notice given, will not affect the validity of the proceedings for the redemption of such Bonds or the cessation of interest on the date fixed for redemption.

 Effect of Redemption.
-When notice of redemption has been given as described above, and when the redemption price of the Refunding Bonds called for redemption is set aside for such purpose, the Refunding Bonds designated for redemption shall become due and payable on the specified redemption date and interest shall cease to accrue thereon as of the redemption date.
-The Owners of such Refunding

-Bonds so called for redemption after such redemption date shall look for the payment of such Refunding Bonds and the redemption premium thereon, if any, only to the interest and sinking fund or the escrow fund established for such purpose.
+When notice of redemption has been given as described above, and when the redemption price of the Bonds called for redemption is set aside for such purpose, the Bonds designated for redemption shall become due and payable on the specified redemption date and interest shall cease to accrue thereon as of the redemption date.
+The Owners of such Bonds so called for redemption on and after such redemption date shall look for the payment of such Bonds and the redemption premium thereon, if any, only to the interest and sinking fund or the escrow fund established for such purpose.